stellar/quickstart/README.md

 Logs can be found within the container at the path `/var/log/supervisor/`.
 A file is kept for both the stdout and stderr of the processes managed by supervisord.
 Additionally, you can use the `tail` command provided by supervisorctl.

-Alternatively, to tail all logs into the containers output for all services append the `--logs` option.
+Alternatively, to tail all logs into the container's output for all services, append the `--logs` option.

 ### Accessing databases